Cassieliu77/Crime-Patterns-and-Population-Density/README.md

 ## Statement on LLM usage

-The code was written with the help of Chat-GPT 4.0.
-Besides, the search of related literature, the writing of the abstract for this paper is under the help of Chat-GPT 4.0.
-The complete chat history has been added to the usage folder.
+Aspects of the code are written with the help of ChatGPT.
+The entire chat history is available in other/llms/usage.txt.

 ## Some checks